canalplus/rx-player/doc/api/player_events.md

     - ``frameRate`` (``string|undefined``): The video framerate.

-A null payload means that video track has been disabled.
+A `null` payload means that video track has been disabled.

-:warning: On Safari, and only for contents played in the _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)), a video track may have been disabled but still displaying on screen.
+:warning: In _DirectFile_ mode, a `null` payload may be received even if the video track is still visually active.
-Based on our understanding of the standard, we consider this to be a Safari bug.
+This seems due to difficult-to-detect browser bugs.
+We recommend not disabling the video track when in directfile mode to avoid that case (this is documented in the corresponding APIs).

 <a name="events-availableAudioBitratesChange"></a>
 ### availableAudioBitratesChange ###############################################